 Dhaka urges Delhi to close Teesta-water sharing deal

-Dhaka requested New Delhi to expedite the process of finalising the Teesta River water deal and other treaties concerning shared rivers during the Foreign Office Consultations (FOC) today.
+Dhaka requested New Delhi to expedite the process of signing the Teesta River water deal and other treaties concerning shared rivers during the Foreign Office Consultations (FOC) yesterday.

-Previously, in 2011, Bangladesh and India failed to sign the Teesta deal due to West Bengal Chief Minister Mamata Banerjee's last-minute opposition.
+Previously, in 2011, Bangladesh and India failed to seal the Teesta deal due to West Bengal Chief Minister Mamata Banerjee's last-minute opposition.

 Bangladesh also requested the removal of trade barriers to ensure an uninterrupted supply of essential commodities between the two countries, according to a foreign ministry statement.